DiffGAN: A Test Generation Approach for Differential Testing of Deep Neural Networks for Image Analysis: Approach: Reformulation as an NSGA-II Search Problem

 The main objective of our approach is to generate test inputs that reveal diverse behavioral disagreements between the DNN models under test.
 To achieve this, our search process is guided by two fitness functions.
 The first function aims to maximize the difference between the output probability vectors of the DNN models under test when fed with the generated input images.
 By maximizing the difference between the output probability vectors, we are more likely to trigger more pronounced behavioral disagreements between the DNN models under test.
 The second function aims to maximize the diversity of the generated inputs since generating redundant inputs is a waste of computational resources, particularly when faced with constraints such as limited testing budgets and high labeling costs for testing data.
 This strategy ensures that each input contributes to assessing the models' accuracy and identifying conditions where one model outperforms another.
 By combining both fitness functions, we aim to generate diverse test input images that maximize the chances of revealing distinct behavioral disagreements between the DNN models under test.

 \paragraph{\textbf{Divergence-based Fitness Function}}

-This fitness function estimates the divergence between the output probability vectors of the models under test, when fed with the same input image generated by the trained GAN.
+This fitness function estimates the divergence between the output probability vectors of the models under test when fed with the same input image generated by the trained GAN.
 More specifically, the fitness function takes as input a GAN latent vector $Z$ responsible for generating the candidate test input image.
-We feed the models under test with such image and compute the Euclidean distance between the resulting output probability vectors $Y_{m1}$ and $Y_{m2}$.
+We feed the models under test with such an image and compute the Euclidean distance between the resulting output probability vectors $Y_{m1}$ and $Y_{m2}$.
 The goal of maximizing this distance is to increase the probability of selecting latent vectors that lead to the generation of input images revealing significant behavioral disagreements between the models under test.
 The Euclidean distance serves as a straightforward measure of the magnitude of discrepancy between model predictions, capturing how far apart the models' outputs are in the probability space.
 The choice of Euclidean distance over other metrics, such as KL divergence~\cite{hershey2007approximating}, is motivated by its efficiency in terms of computation cost.

-However, the use of Euclidean distance or any other distance metrics alone has a limitation: they do not account for the differences in predicted labels across models.
+However, the use of Euclidean distance or any other distance metric alone has a limitation: they do not account for the differences in predicted labels across models.
 This means that while a high Euclidean distance indicates a discrepancy in the output probabilities, it does not necessarily reflect a disagreement in the models' final predicted labels.
 This is particularly critical when the primary objective lies in searching for triggering inputs that lead to different label predictions by the models under test.